simeononsecurity/Windows_STIG_Ansible/README.md

 ## Notes:
 - Offline support is only supported when downloading direct from this github.
-- Ansible galaxy collection does not include the offline coppies of the dependencies
+- Ansible galaxy collection does not include the offline copies of the dependencies

 ## Usage: